Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 In the following, let us study in detail the phase diagram of the \QDM{}, starting from large negative $V/t$, i.e., in the star phase.
 The observables described in the previous section are evaluated in simulations for patches of linear size $\ell$ with a $60^\circ$ rhombus shape, periodic boundary conditions, and $L=\ell^2$ plaquettes.
 In order to be able to separate the lattice into the three sublattices $A$, $B$, and $C$ (Section~\ref{sec:sublattices}), $\ell$ needs to be a multiple of three.

-\subsection{The star phase (\texorpdfstring{$\boldsymbol{-\infty<V/t<\VtC}$}{-infinity < V/t < V/t\_C})}
+\subsection{The star phase (\texorpdfstring{$\boldsymbol{-\infty<V/t<\VtC}$}{-infinity < V/t < (V/t)\_c})}

 This phase has previously been called the ``columnar phase'', in analogy with a corresponding phase of the square lattice \QDM{}, where dimers are aligned along columns.
 For the hexagonal lattice, this denomination is a bit misleading, and we follow Ref.~\cite{JulienPRB.89.201103} in calling it the ``star phase'' \footnote{The name ``star phase'' originates from the rhombus tiling associated to this dimer configuration in the limit $V\to -\infty$, which is either known as the ``star tiling'' or the ``dice lattice''.}.

 For large negative $V$, the potential term dominates the kinetic term and the ground state is dominated by dimer configurations that maximize the number of flippable plaquettes.
 In the limit $V\to -\infty$, there are three degenerate ground states given by ideal star states as depicted in Fig.~\ref{fig:dimer_coverings_star3}, where all plaquettes from two of the three sublattices, say $A$ and $B$, are flippable, while all plaquettes of the third sublattice ($C$) are dimer-free.